 d with whom the supplier has a contract, arrangement or understanding under which its credit applications may be signed by persons at the premises of the supplier.

-Importantly, where the consumer suffers loss or damage as a result of misrepresentation, breach of contract, or failure of consideration in relation to a sale contract related to a tied credit contract, the supplier and the linked credit provider are jointly and severally liable for that loss (s 129 NCC; see also ss 130–133 NCC).
-Further, if a related sale contract to a tied credit contract is rescinded or discharged (under the NCC or otherwise), the consumer is entitled to terminate that credit contract (s 135(1) NCC).
-The credit provider is entitled to recover from the consumer any part of the amount of credit that has not been paid to the supplier and the consumer is entitled to recover from the credit provider any interest charges or other amounts paid under the credit contract (s 135(3) NCC).
+Importantly, where the consumer suffers loss or damage as a result of misrepresentation, breach of contract, or failure of consideration in relation to a sale contract related to a tied credit contract, the supplier and the linked credit provider are jointly and severally liable for that loss (s 129 NCC; see also ss 130–133).
+Further, if a related sale contract to a tied credit contract is rescinded or discharged (under the NCC, because the goods or services are defective, or otherwise), the consumer is entitled to terminate that credit contract (s 135(1)).
+The credit provider is entitled to recover from the consumer any part of the amount of credit that has not been paid to the supplier and the consumer is entitled to recover from the credit provider any interest charges or other amounts paid under the credit contract (s 135(3)).

 Where a linked credit provider arrangement exists, the supplier may be exempted from the requirement to hold a credit licence (pt 24 NCCP Regulations).